Ali Hussain, Program Coordinator Men's Behaviour Change

 If you are interested in working in a role in perpetrator services, you may be expected to have completed a qualification in Social Work, Psychology, Counselling, Community Services or equivalent.

-You may also undertake a , which is provided by Swinburne University of Technology.
+You may also undertake a Graduate Certificate in Client Assessment and Case , which is provided by Swinburne University of Technology.
 This course is designed for experienced practitioners in the health and community service sectors who provide specialist services to clients with complex and diverse needs, such as men who use violence.

 Practitioners who work in perpetrator services generally have experience in intake and assessment, counselling, group facilitation and case management.